privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

   repeated string component_sellers = 2;
  }

-// Returns encrypted Protected Audience data for each seller.
+// Returns encrypted Protected Audience/Protected App Signals data for each seller.
 The ciphertext
 // for each seller is generated such that they are unique. message GetComponentAuctionCiphertextsResponse {
   // Map of sellers passed in request to their encrypted ProtectedAudienceInput.